KilianDvs/wotb-mods/Readme.md

 ## Installation

-Nothing simpler! either run ``npm install -g wotb-mods-installer`` or clone this repository.
+Nothing simpler! either run ``npm install -g wotb-mods`` or clone this repository.

 ## How to use it